telefonicaid/thinkingcity/docs/authorization_api.md

-Authorization API allows you to create, assign and retrieve grants for users of Thinking Cities platform.
+Authorization API allows you to create, assign and retrieve grants for users of ThinkingCity platform.

 # Grants